jaivkjdrpaldk/tmp-sys-snap/README.md

 Example output from the above command.
 ***
 <pre>
+user: root
+        cpu-score: 88.70
+        memory-score: 80.50

+user: munin
+        cpu-score: 56.30
+        memory-score: 7.70

 user: dovecot
-        cpu-score: 0.20
-        memory-score: 2.40

-user: dovenull
-        cpu-score: 0.00
+        cpu-score: 0.40
-        memory-score: 24.40
+        memory-score: 2.30

 user: mailnull
         cpu-score: 0.00
-        memory-score: 5.30
+        memory-score: 0.00

-user: munin
+user: nobody
-        cpu-score: 65.10
+        cpu-score: 0.00
-        memory-score: 6.00
+        memory-score: 168.10

 user: mysql
-        cpu-score: 432.60
+        cpu-score: 0.00
-        memory-score: 1362.30
+        memory-score: 28.80

 user: named
         cpu-score: 0.00
+        memory-score: 2.50

+user: mailman
+        cpu-score: 0.00
+        memory-score: 48.80

+user: sshd
+        cpu-score: 0.00
         memory-score: 0.00

-user: nobody
-        cpu-score: 35.00
-        memory-score: 135.70

-user: root
+user: dovenull
-        cpu-score: 83.70
+        cpu-score: 0.00
-        memory-score: 607.60
+        memory-score: 13.30
 </pre>
 ***

-This is an alphabetical list of users, with the CPU and Memory usage they had during the time range.
+This list will be sorted by per user CPU usage, with the CPU and Memory usage they had during the time range.
 A larger score indicates larger resource usage.
 Many Apache processes will run as the 'nobody' user.

-To print the processes each user was running during that time, add the 'v' flag to the end of the command.
+To print the processes each user was running during that time, add the 'v' or '--v' flag.
 ```
 perl sys-snap.pl --print 1:00 2:00 v
 ```